Featured Image (above): Part of the Sand Creek Focus Area threatened by development, bordered by existing development in south Antioch.

 Photo credit: Cooper Ogden

-Antioch has grown incredibly fast these past 15 years or so.
-In a city that now has more than 110,000 people, about 43% of residents have moved there since 2005.
+Antioch has grown incredibly fast these past fifteen years or so.
+In a city that now has more than 110,000 people, about 43 percent of residents have moved there since 2005.

-The Sand Creek Focus Area stretches across 4 sq. mi. (just under 2,800 acres) of the southern part of the city and is the largest continuous stretch of undeveloped land that remains.
-It has beautiful hills, an important creek and serves as rare plant and animal habitat.
+The Sand Creek Focus Area stretches across four square miles of the southern part of the city and is the largest continuous stretch of undeveloped land that remains.
+It has beautiful hills and an important creek, and serves as rare plant and animal habitat.

 - ContactÂ Juan Pablo GalvĂˇn, Land Use Manager, for more information.